 Regardless of its influential or successful status, Rollston’s article has its flaws.
-The two notable misspellings in need of correction are as follows: (i) the heading of the section on page 64 reads “Diachonic [sic] Development and Synchronic Consistency”, where the first word should clearly be corrected to “Diachronic”; (ii) He mistakenly recalls his example of the diagnostic value of relative spatial relationships between immediate graphs as a comparison of “ʿayin and pe”, and should rather have written “samek and pe” (67).
+The two notable misspellings in need of correction are as follows: (i) the heading of the section on page 64 reads “Diachonic [sic] Development and Synchronic Consistency”, where the first word should clearly be corrected to “Diachronic”; (ii) He mistakenly recalls his example of the diagnostic value of relative spatial relationships between immediate graphs as a comparison of “ʿayin and pe”, and should rather have written “samek and pe” (p.
+67).
 For the naïve reader, this second mistake could prove detrimental to her comprehension, as the shape of samek differs markedly from ʿayin.
 This leaves him at the danger of being misunderstood, as he never provides a clear handwritten example of ʿayin by which a reader could distinguish the two graphs.

 Furthermore, although he does not purport to furnish the reader with a comprehensive defense of script charts in general, Rollston deprives the reader of any easily accessible, graphic representation of synchronic consistency (or marginal deviation from a prototypical form) in his paleographic analyses.
 His drawings are good ones, but they lack synchronic explanatory and descriptive power.
 Had he included just a few more graphs at each typological stage, he would have significantly increased this article’s accessibility (one must keep in mind that this article eventually featured – in a slightly edited form – in his textbook “Writing and Literacy in the World of Ancient Israel: Epigraphic Evidence from the Iron Age”).
 This is a shame, since the article is a benchmark in understanding the relationship between the OH cursive script and scribal society.
 Even for readers solely interested in the study as it pertains to Biblical scholarship, it is pertinent to understand the significance of synchronically consistent scribal practices with regards to socio-political identity in the ANE.

 The implications of this section even evade Rollston himself at times.
-He reiterates throughout his comparative orthographic analysis that “there were orthographic ‘alternatives’” available to Iron Age II scribes (63).
+He reiterates throughout his comparative orthographic analysis that “there were orthographic ‘alternatives’” available to Iron Age II scribes (p.
+63).
 Consequently, he could have improved his critique of the presuppositions concerning the acquisition of OH orthography with these data.
 While he does demonstrate that the primary acquisition of one’s first writing system takes significant time, he misses an alternative angle of this critique.
 Since scribes were not privileged with straightforward sound-symbol correspondences for their script, and since they standardized altogether different sound-symbol correspondences within each ‘national’ script, the process of acquiring a particular script would not have been remarkably simple – in fact, just the opposite.
 It is reasonable to assume that scribes would have had relatively frequent contact with the script conventions of their neighbors.
-However, the synchronic consistency within each regional script in the epigraphic record demonstrates that scribes were acutely equipped to regularize their practices – a feat which “reflects the sophisticated knowledge of trained professionals” (61).
-It seems impossible to account for these data without “positing some kind of formal, standardized education for scribal elites, regardless of the precise locus and aegis” (68).
+However, the synchronic consistency within each regional script in the epigraphic record demonstrates that scribes were acutely equipped to regularize their practices – a feat which “reflects the sophisticated knowledge of trained professionals” (p.
+61).
+It seems impossible to account for these data without “positing some kind of formal, standardized education for scribal elites, regardless of the precise locus and aegis” (p.
+68).